-The Transmission Owners' planning of Supplemental Projects follows the sequence of steps set out in OATT, Attachment M-3.
-PJM will include in the activities associated with the model development for the next year's RTEP, which begins in September (see 18-month planning cycle illustrated in Exhibit 1 in this Manual), those Supplemental Projects included in the Local Plans submitted for incorporation into the PJM planning model in the July timeframe.
+The Transmission Owners' planning of Supplemental Projects follows the sequence of steps set out in the Attachment M-3 Process.
+Commencing September of the year preceding the next RTEP year, PJM will include as part of the model development for the next year's RTEP base case (see 18-month planning cycle illustrated in Exhibit 1 in this Manual), those Supplemental Projects submitted by the Transmission Owners for inclusion in the Local Plans in the July timeframe.